Seneca-BSA/bsa/docs/seh500/lab3.md

 - `.quad`: 8 bytes
 - `.octa`: 16 bytes

+### Endianness (Data Arrangment)

+Endianness describes the order in which bytes of multi-byte data (like integers) are stored in computer memory or transmitted over a network.
+The two main types are little-endian, which stores the least-significant byte first (at the lowest address), and big-endian, which stores the most-significant byte first.
+This order matters because if two systems with different endianness exchange data, the data can be misinterpreted.

+Types of Endianness:

+- **Little-Endian:** The least-significant byte (the "little end") is stored first, at the lowest memory address.
+- **Big-Endian:** The most-significant byte (the "big end") is stored first, at the lowest memory address.
+This is also known as "network byte order" and is used in network protocols.

+For example, consider the 32-bit hexadecimal number 0x12345678:

+- **Little-Endian:** Stored in memory as 0x78 0x56 0x34 0x12
+- **Big-Endian:** Stored in memory as 0x12 0x34 0x56 0x78

 ## Procedures

 1. Open MCUXpresso then start a new C/C++ project based on the Freedom board model that you have.